nix-community/nixvim/CONTRIBUTING.md

-# Contributing (and hacking onto) nixvim
+# Contributing (and hacking onto) Nixvim

-This document is mainly for contributors to nixvim, but it can also be useful for extending nixvim.
+This document is mainly for contributors to Nixvim, but it can also be useful for extending Nixvim.

 ## Submitting a change